Joachim Wtewael: Development

 He trained with the Haarlem Mannerist Joos de Beer, who also trained Abraham Bloemaert, also from Utrecht and born the same year as Wtewael.
 Bloemaert's later career in Utrecht contrasted strongly with Wtewael's in that he was an important teacher, with whom most of the Utrecht Caravaggisti trained at least for a while.
 He also changed his style significantly, reflecting newer influences from Italy and the Netherlands itself.
 In contrast, apart from his son Peter, Wtewael had only three recorded painting apprentices, and was without any assistance for long intervals.
-They were probably little help in producing his small works on copper, and none of them become well-known.
+They were probably little help in producing his small works on copper, and none of them became well known.
 Wtewael was thus one of the founding generation of Utrecht painting; previously the city had been a centre for sculpture, as befitted a city governed by its bishop, but not known for painting.
 While Wtewael's reputation may have been beneficial to other Utrecht painters, his own style remained too retardataire for him to have much influence on them.

 Wtewael's style remained largely unchanged, although his colours shifted from the acidic pastels of his earlier work to stronger shades after about 1615, and some influence from the style of Caravaggio can be detected in later works.
 The shift in his style can be seen in his largest painting, The Raising of Lazarus (158 x 208 cm) in Lille (illustrated in the gallery below), which though bought as a Spranger in 1900, shows a movement away from the more extreme poses and colours of the 1590s, and even from the drawing which may have been its modello.
 In the painting he have moved away from the small heads and over-long legs typical of Mannerism in both its Italian and Northern manifestations.